giselew/toctoc_comments/Documentation/Configuration/Advanced/Index.rst

 useCommentLink                                                                  boolean     Display the link for Commenting on top of the plugin     1
 ------------------------------------------------------------------------------  ----------  -------------------------------------------------------  -----------------------------------------------------
 displayChildComments                                                            boolean     Display the link for and number of subcomments – in      1
-                                                                                            addition to the “expand-collapse”-Icons (if
+                                                                                            addition to the “expand-collapse�?-Icons (if
                                                                                             useUserPic=1)
 ------------------------------------------------------------------------------  ----------  -------------------------------------------------------  -----------------------------------------------------
 loginRequired                                                                   boolean     Require login: The commenting form will link to a login  0